anacostiaAI/anacostia-pipeline/DEVELOPERS.md

 6. Implement ```start_run()``` and ```end_run()``` methods
 7. Implement ```add_run_id()``` and ```add_end_time()``` methods

+Note: See sql_metadata_store.py for an example of how to create your own metadata store node.

 ### Resource Node
 1. Figure out a way to monitor your resource for incoming changes
 2. Inherit the ```BaseResourceNode``` class